muhktar/GitBashNotes/command-line-notes.md

-# Command line tools,Installing chocolatey, Installing gitbash
+# Command line functions,Installing chocolatey, Installing gitbash

 ## Installing chocolatey
 Choclatey enabels you to install and uninstall applications from your Windows Powershell.